Biographies

 Zdenka began her producing career with two stage plays: Nina Violić's dramatized monologue The Borosana's Work on a Role (2002) and Three Sisters, based on Anton Chekov's play, directed by Dario Harjaček (2006).
 She earned her first professional film credit as a director's assistant on Dalibor Matanić's award-winning feature Fine Dead Girls in 2002.
 Soon after, she teamed up with Nataša Rajković and Bobo Jelčić as the producer of their first experimental film Black Coffee, which premiered in 2005.

-She has also worked as an event organizer for film festivals and educational programs, as a TV producer for EPH TV and as a production coordinator for Mainframe Production.
-In 2009, she started revitalizing her own production company Spiritus Movens Production, and has worked there ever since, developing a slate of feature films and documentaries.
+In 2009, she started revitalizing her own production company Spiritus Movens Production.
 Zdenka Gold is a member of the Croatian Association of Producers and the Croatian Association of Film Workers.

 BIOGRAPHIES OF THE CREW